Sophia Hawthorne: Artwork

 Sophia Hawthorne was a writer and a painter.
+Sophia was one of America’s first professional women artists; her paintings were exhibited at the Boston Athenæum and she earned an income from her oil canvases, illustrations, decorative art, sculptures, and copies of the masters’ works.

 Hawthorne's art began to evolve steadily after studying drawing in 1824; she further explored this discipline under the tutelage of Francis Graeter, the illustrator of Lydia Maria Child's Girl's Own Book.
 By 1832, Hawthorne was painting regularly—at first reproducing copies of existing artworks, and later executing landscapes of her own volition.

 In a letter to her sister Elizabeth in 1832, she wrote:

 What do you think I have actually begun to do?
 Nothing less than create and do you wonder that I lay awake all last night after sketching my first picture.
 I actually thought my head would have made its final explosion.
 When once I began to excurse, I could not stop.
 Three distinct landscapes came forth in full array besides that which I had arranged before I went to bed and it seemed as if I should fly to be up and doing.
 I have always determined not to force the creative power but wait till it mastered me and now I feel as if the time had come and such freedom and revelry of spirit does it bring!

 Sophia Hawthorne's artistic endeavors were hampered not only by the restrictive expectations placed upon women of the Victorian era, but also due to the objections of her husband who attempted to "colonize Sophia's talents, allowing her to hold the brush in order to paint his inner life rather than her own."

 Sophia briefly studied sculpture with Shobal Vail Clevenger and produced a bas-relief medallion portrait of her dying brother George Peabody and, shortly thereafter, a similar work of Ralph Waldo Emerson's dead brother Charles.
 Later, she tutored her daughter Rose in art.

 During their courtship, Sophia created an illustration for Nathaniel's tale "The Gentle Boy".
 After completing it, Sophia asked him if it looked like the main character, Ilbrahim.
 He answered, "He will never look otherwise to me".
 The story was republished with Sophia's illustration as The Gentle Boy: A Thrice Told Tale in December 1838, subsidized by a Salem hostess named Susan Burley.
 The book was dedicated to Sophia, inscribed: "To Miss Sophia A. Peabody, this little tale, to which her kindred art has given value, is respectfully inscribed by the author".
 When Nathaniel moved to Boston, Sophia painted two landscapes to decorate his apartment.
 On January 2, 1840, he wrote to her, "You cannot think how much delight those pictures are going to give me...
 I never owned a picture in my life."
 He later asked her to illustrate a reissue of his children's book Grandfather's Chair.